Simulating the Solar Corona with Multiple Solar Photospheric Magnetic Maps during the 8 April 2024 Total Solar Eclipse: Acknowledgments

 \section{Acknowledgments}

 This work is primarily supported by the NASA LWS Strategic Capabilities grant 80NSSC22K0892 (SCEPTER) and the NASA SWxC grant 80NSSC23M0191 (CLEAR).
 We thank the \textit{SDO}/HMI science project for providing the original full-disk magnetograms used to create synoptic maps in this study.
-The authors thank the HipFT model development team in Predictive Science Inc. We thank the ADAPT model development team, supported by the Air Force Research Laboratory (AFRL) along with the Air Force Office of Scientific Research (AFOSR) tasks 18RVCOR126 and 22RVCOR012.
+The authors thank the HipFT model development team at Predictive Science Inc. We thank the ADAPT model development team, supported by the Air Force Research Laboratory (AFRL) and the Air Force Office of Scientific Research (AFOSR) tasks 18RVCOR126 and 22RVCOR012.
 Data used in the ADAPT model were acquired by GONG instruments operated by NISP/NSO/AURA/NSF with a contribution from NOAA.
 The NSO is operated by the Association of Universities for Research in Astronomy (AURA), Inc. under a cooperative agreement with the National Science Foundation.
-In this paper, the views expressed are those of the authors and do not reflect the official guidance or position of the Department of Defense (DoD), the United States Air Force and the National Aeronautics and Space Administration.
+In this paper, the views expressed are those of the authors and do not reflect the official guidance or position of the Department of Defense (DoD), the United States Air Force, or the National Aeronautics and Space Administration.
+We thank Dr. Spiro Antiochos for valuable discussions and insightful suggestions on this work.
 We also acknowledge the high-performance computing support from the Texas Advanced Computing Center (TACC) Frontera at the University of Texas at Austin \citep{stanzione2020frontera}, and the NASA supercomputing system Pleiades as part of the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.

 {A\arabic{figure}} {A\arabic{table}} {A\arabic{equation}}